AriFordsham/GHCWiki/status/ghc-7.8.md

 <th>**NO**</th></tr></table>

 - \[1\] Dynamic GHCi is disabled due to a bug in FreeBSD's rtld, but we're waiting for it to make it into a release.
-- \[2\] Austin has not tested 10.8 yet, but he speculates it is OK based on the 10.7 and preliminary 10.9 results.

-Where:

 - **Dynamic GHCi**: